nikolaybutnik/opencv-notebook/README.md

 This method accepts one required and two optional parameters:

-- `Shape`: integer or sequence of integers.
+- `shape`: integer or sequence of integers.
   ```py
   array_1d = numpy.zeros(3)
   # Returns